DrJam/PoEWikiBot/README.md

 ## Known issues

-### Posting a message

-The Bot cannot edit the originally searching message it posts with an attachment, so when it finds a valid Image, it will delete the original post and make anew one with the image and Wiki link.
-If the bot cannot find a valid Image, it will edit the original message instead.

 ### Performance

 The Path of Exile Wiki is quite slow.
 There is an option set in the config.json file to disable Javascript.
 This gives 100% increased performance (or thereabouts).
+However, it can still take ~5 seconds or so just to query the page and return the item.

 ## Settings